401(k) For Small Business in Town and Country, MO

 Heading into retirement?
 Looking for investment guidance?
 Transition into your golden years the smart way with help from the CERTIFIED FINANCIAL PLANNER™ professionals of Correct Capital.
 Get started with a free, personalized financial assessment.

-Types of 401(k) Plans That Can Help Your Small Business in Town and Country, MO
+What 401(k) Plans Are Available to Small Businesses in Town and Country, MO?

 401(k) Plans

-In any 401(k) plan, employees can put savings into the account through payroll deductions.
-Most 401(k)s offer a wide range of investment options.
+In any 401(k) plan, employees can contribute through payroll deductions.
+Most 401(k)s offer a wide range of investment opportunities.
 Employers can make matching contributions as an additional benefit to employees.
-Most 401(k) plans must meet rigid nondiscrimination requirements, and perform yearly tests to ensure they remain compliant.
-The IRS sets contribution limits each year; in 2023 that is $22,500, unless you turn 50 or older this year, in which case the limit is $30,000.
+Most 401(k) plans must abide by rigid nondiscrimination requirements, and undergo annual tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
+The IRS mandates contribution limits each year; in 2023 that is $22,500, unless you are 50 or older, in which case you can deposit an additional $7,500 as a catch-up contribution.

 Town and Country, MO businesses with multiple employees have a few different options in how they set up their 401(k) plan:

-• Traditional vs. Roth 401(k) Deferrals — The main difference between traditional and Roth deferrals is the tax benefits.
-With a traditional deferral, contributions are tax-deferred, meaning it is pre-tax money, lowering an employee's taxable income.
-When the money is withdrawn it is taxed as ordinary income at the employee's tax rate at the time of withdrawal.
+• Traditional vs. Roth 401(k) Deferrals — The key difference between traditional and Roth deferrals is the tax benefits.
+With a traditional deferral, contributions are tax-deferred, meaning it is pre-tax money, and the employee can then deduct the amount contributed from their taxable income.
+Taxes are paid when the money is withdrawn.

-With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, as long as the plan participant has had the account for five years and is 59-½ years old when the money is taken out.
-Roth 401(k)s are becoming more popular as they allow employees to diversify their tax exposure in retirement.
+With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, so long as the plan participant has had the account for five years and is 59-½ years old when the withdrawal is made.
+Roth 401(k)s are becoming increasingly popular as they allow employees to diversify their tax exposure in retirement.

-• Safe Harbor Provision — If you opt for this provision, as an employer you would be obligated to make contributions that are fully vested when made.
-To meet Safe Harbor requirements, you have four possible ways to contribute:
+• Safe Harbor Provision — If you opt for this provision, as an employer you would be obligated to make fully vested contributions to your employees' accounts.
+There are four ways in which an employer can contribute:

 2. With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.